cashto/icfp2021/README.md

 and then hardly ever used.
 * Pin corners: when rubberband is enabled, vertexes that are on corners are fixed into position.
 * Corner gravity: when rubberband is enabled, try to pull nodes to the closest corner.
 Didn't work very well, never used.
-* Greyed-out controls were performed on the localhost server:
+* Greyed-out controls were performed on the localhost server (execution time capped at 10 seconds):
     * Brute force: "the first, last, and only algorithm you'll ever need".
     * Incremental brute force: like brute force, but only considers moving selected nodes.
 Occasionally useful for automatically finding a legal position for two-three vertexes lying outside the polygon.